uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/visualisation.md

 {image file-path="img/chapters/periodic-table.png" alt="An image of the periodic table of elements, with different colours grouping classes of elements together."}

-- Check out some different visualisations showing New Zealand data at [figure.nz](https://figure.nz/) and infographics published by [Stats NZ](https://www.stats.govt.nz/insights?filters=Infographics).
+You can also check out some different visualisations showing New Zealand data at [figure.nz](https://figure.nz/) and infographics published by [Stats NZ](https://www.stats.govt.nz/insights?filters=Infographics).

 All of these examples use different techniques to display data in a way that we can easily understand.
-It is much easier to glance at the Periodic Table to check what the noble gasses by using the colour codes than it is to read it in a line of text.
+It is much easier to glance at the Periodic Table to check which elements are noble gasses by using the colour codes than it is to read it in a line of text.

 {panel type="extra-for-experts"}